 Also at Faneuil Marketplace is the enchanting Quincy Market.
 If you’re looking for holiday goodies and last-minute gifts, you’ll find more than enough in this vast collection of shops and stores, and likely be delighted by the way they deck the halls for Christmas time.

 If you get hungry, just stop by the Colonnade, the largest food hall in New England.
-Here you’ll find a huge selection of international foods, as well as local favorites like fresh seafood and Boston style pizza.
+Here, you’ll find a huge selection of international foods, as well as local favorites like fresh seafood and Boston-style pizza.

 Check out the Famed Illuminated Trellis